ManimCommunity/manim/docs/source/installation.rst

 .. code-block:: bash

+   python3 setup.py sdist
-   python3 -m pip install -r requirements.txt
+   python3 -m pip install dist/manimlib*.tar.gz

 .. warning::
     If you want to contribute to ``manim-community`` and have cloned the